‘Knightfall’: Is It Renewed Or Cancelled For Season 2?

 “I think most shows take a bit of time to sort of find their core audience, which I think it’s starting to do now.
 So, I think the omens are good.
 So, yeah, let’s try to get another ten episodes, and then I think we’ll really hit our stride.”

-While there has been no official announcement yet, in regard to Season 2 of Knightfall, SpoilerTV did report back in December that Season 2 of Knightfall had already started production.
+While there has been no official announcement yet, in regard to Season 2 of Knightfall, SpoilerTV did report last December that Season 2 of Knightfall had already started production.
 However, History Channel has not officially confirmed this.

 Of course, fans of Knightfall will just have to wait until an announcement is made from History Channel in regard to whether the show has been renewed for Season 2 or not.